Ensure: Criticism

 In 1995, the Center for Science in the Public Interest said that ads for Ensure were "the most misleading food ad" of that year.
 In 1997, Abbott settled charges from the Federal Trade Commission that it was falsely marketing Ensure as having similar amounts of vitamins as multivitamin supplements, and as recommended by doctors more than any other nutritional supplement as a way for people to stay active and healthy.

-Ensure has been used in the force feeding of hunger-striking prisoners at the United States' Guantanamo Bay detention camps.